Retail Sales Merchandiser Job Requirements

 Job Responsibilities, Education, Salary, and Experience

-The requirements for a career path in Retail Merchandising is as varied as the merchandising jobs themselves.
-This is a job description for a Retail Sales Merchandiser who works with retailers and inside brick-and-mortar retail stores, but who is generally not an employee of a retail company.
+For a career path in retail merchandising, the requirements are as varied as the merchandising jobs themselves.
+This is an example of a job description for a retail sales merchandiser who works with retailers and inside brick-and-mortar retail stores, but who is generally not an employee of a retail company.

 Key Responsibilities of a Retail Sales Merchandiser:

 Rather than working for one particular retail company, a retail sales merchandiser is employed by a manufacturer of products to interface with a number of different retail outlets that carry the manufacturer’s merchandise.
 After a sales contract has been created, it is the responsibility of the retail sales merchandiser to use service best practices to maintain a good working relationship with individual retailers.

 The goal of retail sales merchandisers is to help both the retailer and the manufacturer maximize sales and increase sales volume.
 This goal is accomplished through retail execution, employee training, marketing promotion, and sales reporting.

 Retail Execution Responsibilities of a Retail Sales Merchandiser:

 As a retail sales merchandiser, you will be ensuring that a proper level of stock is maintained and that the merchandise of your employer is displayed appropriately with proper signage and favorable shelf placement.
 This includes setup, plan-o-gram execution, as well as the stocking, fronting, facing, and rotating of the products you're representing.

 Audits will be performed regularly, and it is the responsibility of the retail sales merchandiser to resolve issues that may arise as a result of these audits.
 Solve problems at the store level in order to maintain the standards established in the initial sales agreement.

 Employee Training Responsibilities of a Retail Sales Merchandiser: